Loui Sand: Career

 In 2017 Sand joined French team Brest Bretagne HB in order to become professional.
 After a conflict with the coach, he left the club a year later.
 He then joined Fleury Loiret Handball.
 In January 2019 he left the club in order to transition.

 In May 2021 he made a comeback for the men's team at Kärra HF, where he had begun his career.
+He made his debut for the team on 25 September 2021.